airfanBG/WHproject/README.md

 #Orders#
 If you create order next schemas are required.
-Basic order is **SalesOrderHeader** The API address is : api/orders/customers/place_order **POST** request .
+Basic order is **SalesOrderHeader** The API address is : api/orders/place_order **POST** request .
 All other required data for this request can be reached at next url's:

 **

 SalesOrderHeader
 ```
 {
-  "salesOrderId": 0,
   "orderDate": "0001-01-01T00:00:00",
   "dueDate": "0001-01-01T00:00:00",
   "shipDate": "0001-01-01T00:00:00",